lockss/lockss.github.io/index.md

 ## LOCKSS 2.0 Documentation

-LOCKSS 2.0 alpha was released on 05-13-2019.
+LOCKSS 2.0 alpha1 was released on 2019-05-13.
-*   For release notes and information about LOCKSS 2.0, please see [LOCKSS 2.0-alpha](administrators/releases/2.0-alpha)
+*   For release notes and information about LOCKSS 2.0-alpha1, please see [LOCKSS 2.0-alpha1](administrators/releases/2.0-alpha1)
-*   For installation and configuration information, please see [The LOCKSS 2.0 System manual](administrators/manual/)
+*   For installation and configuration information, please see the [LOCKSS 2.0 System manual](administrators/manual/)

 ## LOCKSS Network Documentation